“Twas in another lifetime, one of toil and blood

 The day before Audrey was to move to Washington I went and picked her up in the early afternoon and we spent the day together in my room.
 We talked a while, we laughed a while, and we made love to the sound of Charlie Parker’s saxophone.
 Once that was finished we walked across the bridge in Richmond and had dinner at a cozy cafe next to the park.
 As we sat outside among the grapevine she told me about some of the things she would be doing in our nation’s capitol.
 I wanted to be excited for her and for the great adventure she had worked so hard for, but all I could do was feign smiles and nod.
 I grew quiet and I think she sensed how I was feeling because she stopped talking and we sat there a while just holding hands.
 We walked back across the bridge as the last light faded from the sky and straight up to my room.
 Audrey humored me while I showed her the joys of playing the expansion game “Nazi Zombies.”
 It was good for a few laughs and she dispatched a surprising number of zombies for a novice.
 Then we made love again and held each other as the hours of the night slipped away.
 Finally she gave my arm a gentle squeeze and told me it was time for her to go.
 In the wee small hours of the morning, when the world was fast asleep I drove Audrey home.
 When she got out of the car she leaned back in and gave me one last kiss, I wished her luck and she promised to keep in touch.
 That was it, I put some Paul Simon on and took the scenic route home because I wasn’t ready to sleep.

 Time went on, we kept writing each other all through September.
-Audrey told me that she’d be flying back to Vermont before Thanksgiving and would I like to get together?
+Audrey told me that she’d be flying back to Vermont before Thanksgiving and asked if I would like to get together?
 Why yes, yes I would.
 Things continued to develop, the plans for what we wanted to do when she came back became more elaborate and sensual in nature.
 Eventually we reached the conclusion that, despite having mutually agreed to not try long distance, that’s essentially what had developed anyway, so why not just put a name to it?
 Persistence had won, and as we continued to plan the intimate details of her trip back home it was all I could do to function at work and not stare at a calendar, counting the days until her return.
 Even the anxiety of running another Tough Mudder with my brother couldn’t diminish the mixture of optimism and elation I felt.
 Even as I was getting shocked, dunked in ice water and having mud fuse itself to my skin I spent the interludes between obstacles thinking about getting to call Audrey from the finish line.

 It was a cold and starry night in early November when I left my house shortly before eleven to pick Audrey up at the airport.
-At first I contented myself to a corner of the arrival gate, trying to keep still and from drawing attention to myself but the anxiety was building up inside of me like the crescendo to the 1812 overture.
+At first I contented myself to a corner of the arrival gate, trying to keep calm but the anxiety was building up inside of me like the crescendo of the 1812 overture.
 Somehow this wasn’t going to live up to expectations, fantasy wasn’t going to line up with reality and two months of longing and desire would turn to disappointment and awkwardness.
 I was about to pop when I saw Audrey walk into the terminal.
 She was wearing a light blue sweater, dark gray pencil skirt, black tights and black knee high boots.
 It couldn’t be real, here was this beautiful woman smiling and walking towards me.
 Moments like this don’t happen for guys like me but here we are, and here she was.
 Well, seeing as planets had already collided to provide this opportunity I didn’t waste any time.
 Audrey and I drove straight back to my house and shared what I can only describe as the most sensational night of my life.

-I can’t remember a period in my life where I was more content then November of 2012.
+I can’t remember a time where I was more content than November of 2012.
 Sure I had a dead end job, was almost flat broke and still living with my parents at 25 but I truly felt like things were going my way.
 Soon I would begin editing the novel I was sure would put me on the map and rescue me from the world of day jobs.
-More importantly I was in love with a beautiful woman who cared about me in return.
+More importantly, I was in love with a beautiful woman who cared about me in return.
 We continued to correspond by e-mail every day, providing one another with emotional support, undying encouragement and somebody to share our deepest, innermost thoughts with.
 Audrey came back for an extended weekend over Thanksgiving and it was wonderful again.
 In one glorious night we watched the Notre Dame football team clinch a spot in the national championship game, made love and fell asleep listening to Broadway show tunes.
 Sometimes I would catch myself looking at Audrey as she slept peacefully next to me, and wonder what I had done in my life to deserve somebody like her.
-And yet, even during those happy days I couldn’t help but feeling that eventually the other shoe was going to drop.
+And yet, even during those happy days I couldn’t help but feel that eventually the other shoe was going to drop.

-The internship that Audrey had taken in Washington D.C. was only temporary and, with every ounce of me I was secretly hoping that when that internship was up she would take a job back in Vermont.
+The internship that Audrey had taken in Washington D.C. was only temporary and, with every ounce of me I was secretly hoping that when the internship was up she would take a job back in Vermont.
 But I also knew that she was looking in New York City as well and had a promising lead with a secular non-profit that was dedicated to bridging religious differences and combating prejudice in schools and work places.
 I knew that this was the field she wanted to work in and this job sounded perfect.
 I was torn, I wanted desperately for her to come back to Vermont but more and more it seemed that her star was guiding her to New York.
 Not wanting to be a self-centered jerk I offered her full support wherever she decided to go.
 In retrospect I should’ve still offered that support but also told her how I felt, not to manipulate her into giving up on what she truly wanted to do but to be honest and let her know where I stood.
 She took the job in New York City and before I knew it she was signing a year long lease on an apartment in South Orange New Jersey.
 I felt sick when I read that, and it dawned on me that she wouldn’t be coming back and now the decision would be on me.

-You may ask why I felt that I had to make a decision right then, and believe I have been asking myself that question for years.
-At the time I felt that, eventually, it would come to either me moving to New Jersey to be with Audrey or ending the relationship.
+You may ask why I felt that I had to make a decision right then, and believe me I’ve been asking myself that question for years.
+At the time I felt that, eventually, it would come down to either me moving to New Jersey to be with Audrey or ending the relationship.
 The way I saw it, if I was not going to move back south, the longer I waited to break it off the more it would hurt.
 I’m not saying that was terribly rational but that’s where I was at the time.
 Audrey came back up to Vermont for Christmas and even as I embraced her once more I was still torn apart by this decision that loomed over me.
 It was wonderful to see her again, but I was slightly more reserved than before and a couple of down-trodden e-mails prior to her arrival nearly gave me away.
 I know she sensed that something wasn’t quite right with me, but I smiled and tried to be cheerful so she didn’t press it too much.
 One night Audrey gave me a Christmas card where she paraphrased a passage from the Nick Hornby novel High Fidelity.
 “The narrator makes the distinction between falling for someone because of what they like (taste in books, movies, and music) and falling for someone because of what they are like (who they are as a person).
 I got pretty lucky, because you fit both categories.”

 For me this was both a joyous affirmation and a heartbreaking moment.
 Audrey was brave enough to put down on paper that she had fallen in love with me, and it was more than I had ever dared to dream.
 But by this time the pendulum was swinging away from moving to New Jersey.
 In my heart I was beginning to understand that I didn’t want to go back, that Vermont was my home now and I wasn’t prepared to leave.
 Goddammit Audrey was all I could ever ask for in a partner, the love of my life but a poisonous combination of indecision and fear of the unknown prevented me from throwing everything to the wind and casting my lot with her.
 We’d made plans for me to drive down to stay with her in South Orange for a weekend in January, when she would take me into New York City for an adventure.
 I felt that I couldn’t wait until then, that it would be cruel to prolong the inevitable now that my mind was seemingly made up.